 A Q&A and reception will follow the plenary.
 Please join us for this interactive event, which is free and open to the public.

 If you are interested, please RSVP through the Plenary Registration page.

-Twenty faculty members will be invited to work with COMPASS facilitators and media professionals on how to expand their research's reach.
-This year's theme is focused on health and the environment.
-Space is limited.
+Twenty faculty members are invited to work with COMPASS facilitators and media professionals on how to expand their research's reach.